carrierwaveuploader/carrierwave-mongoid/README.md

 Keep in mind that if you came up from previous versions you should make a few steps to go with it:

 * change(rename in db) field name from `avatar_name` to `avatar`(appropriate to your uploader name)
-* fix you code where you need to operate with uploaded file's filename from `avatar` to `avatar_identifier`
+* fix your code where you need to operate with uploaded file's filename from `avatar` to `avatar_identifier`

 Install it like this: